There are times when a flood emergency happens unexpectedly. Often, however, there is an increasing threat that is known in advance.

-All five Delta counties (Conta Costa, Sacramento, San Joaquin, Solano, and Yolo an emergency alert system you can sign up for to receive direct communications via calls, texts, and/or emails.
+All five Delta counties (Conta Costa, Sacramento, San Joaquin, Solano, and Yolo) have an emergency alert system you can sign up for to receive direct communications via calls, texts, and/or emails.
 In case there is no signal or your phone is not charged, the best way to receive information is through radio.
 A hand-crank radio is an important item to add to your emergency kit to receive information should electricity also be down or unavailable.

 Other flood warning language:

 Flood Watch means it is possible that flooding will occur in a specified area.
 Be alert and prepared for a flood emergency.

 Flood Warning means flooding is occurring or is imminent in a specified area.
 Move to safe ground immediately.

 Flash Flood Warning means sudden and violent flood is occurring or is imminent in a specified area.
 Take immediate precautions to protect life and property

 Visit the Evacuation Plans webpage for more information.